joshydavid/information-security-study-notes/resources/cryptography.md

   - MD5’s Merkle-Damgård construction allows attackers to append data to a hash and compute a new hash without knowing the original input.
 - Deprecated:
   - MD5 is no longer considered secure for cryptographic purposes and has been replaced by more robust algorithms like SHA-2 and SHA-3.

+## How do passkeys work?

+**Key Pair Generation**

+- iPhone 16 Pro, or any device generates a key pair: a public and private key
+  - The public key is shared with the service (a website/app)
+  - The private key is securely stored on the device and never leaves it.
+(Secure Enclave on iPhone)

+**Authentication Process**

+- When you attempt to log in to a service,
+  - the service sends a challenge (random string) to your device,
+  - the device uses the private key stored on the Secure Enclave to sign the challenge
+  - the signed challenge is sent back to the service
+  - the service verifies the signed challenge using the public key that was shared at the registration phase

+**Why is it better?**

+- Phishing resistant, no password to type or share and attackers can't steal.
+- Theft prevention, even if the service is breached, the attacker only gets the public key which is publicly available and useless without the private key
+- No reuse issue, passkeys are unique to each service, no need to worry about reusing the same ones.

 ## Scenario 1 - Symmetric Encryption in Secure File Storage